o2r-project/o2r-project.github.io/_drafts/elife-sprint-integrating-stencila-and-binder.md

 ### The last mile

 In October, Daniel took on the final tasks of writing this blog post and fixing the R installation, including the automatic detection of the required execution contexts of a given Dar document.
-This included some [housekeeping](https://github.com/minrk/nbstencilaproxy/pull/18) in `nbstencilaproxy` and more importantly new [contributions to `repo2docker`](https://github.com/jupyter/repo2docker/pull/457) to (i) properly detect the languages used in a Stencila document, (ii) extend the R build pack to install R if it is used in a Stencila document, and (iii) add documentation and tests.
+This included some [housekeeping](https://github.com/minrk/nbstencilaproxy/pull/18) in `nbstencilaproxy` and more importantly new [contributions to `repo2docker`](https://github.com/jupyter/repo2docker/pull/457) (thanks to [Tim](https://github.com/betatim) for review and help) to (i) properly detect the languages used in a Stencila document, (ii) extend the R build pack to install R if it is used in a Stencila document, and (iii) add documentation and tests.
 `repo2docker` now detects Dar documents based on their `manifest.xml` files and uses the location of the first discovered one as the base directory to start Stencila.
 If a Dar manifest is found, then `nbstencilaproxy` is installed and the languages are extracted from code cells from the document.
 Authors can install extra dependencies using the [repo2docker's existing mechanisms](https://repo2docker.readthedocs.io/en/latest/config_files.html).